lewinkoon/dotfiles/readme.md

-# Archlinux dotfiles
+# Dotfiles

-These are the dotfiles for my custom archlinux based desktop.
-It contains configuration files for popular programs in linux environment.
+These are the dotfiles for my custom **archlinux** based desktop.
+It contains configuration files for popular programs in linux environment as well as some useful bash scripts for common tasks.

 ### ⚙️ Configuration files